subvisual/notedown/README.md

 ### Backup

-Your notes and files are saved to your computer only, so you should take some precautions to backup your data.
-On the menu, there's an option called "Sync Folder".
-This is a two-way mechanism to sync notes to and from a folder.
-You can use it to back-up notes to Google Drive for instance.
-You can even use it to sync notes between two computers using NoteDown, but I advise caution on this one, as I haven't tested it thoroughly.
+Your notes and files are only saved to your computer, so you should take some precautions to backup your data.
+The most important are notedown/notedown.sqlite and notedown/files/ and you can find them in:

+- `%APPDATA%` on Windows
+- `$XDG_CONFIG_HOME` or `~/.config` on Linux
+- `~/Library/Application Support` on macOS

 ### Tips